Parisson/Telemeta/README.rst

 You can also leave some ticket to request some new interesting features for the next versions and tweet your ideas to `@telemeta <https://twitter.com/telemeta>`_.

-And even if Telemeta suits you, please give us some feedback !
+And remember: even if Telemeta suits you, please give us some feedback !

 Contact